Clement Studebaker

 Clement Studebaker (March 12, 1831 – November 27, 1901) was an American wagon and carriage manufacturer.
 With his brother Henry, he co-founded the H & C Studebaker Company, precursor of the Studebaker Corporation, which built Pennsylvania-German Conestoga wagons and carriages during his lifetime, and automobiles after his death, in South Bend, Indiana.

 Early life

-Clement Studebaker was born on March 12, 1831, in East Berlin, Adams County, Pennsylvania, to Rebecca (née Mohler) and John Studebaker.
+Clement Studebaker was born on March 12, 1831, in East Berlin, Pennsylvania, to Rebecca (née Mohler) and John Studebaker.
 He was of Pennsylvania Dutch heritage.
 At a young age, he had learned to work as a blacksmith in his father's shop in Ashland, Ohio.
 At the age of twenty, Studebaker moved to Indiana and taught school in St. Joseph County, Indiana.

 Career

 In 1851, Studebaker worked at a threshing machine factory.
 In February 1852, Studebaker and his elder brother Henry Studebaker opened the H. & C. Studebaker blacksmith shop at the corner of Michigan and Jefferson Streets in what is now the heart of downtown South Bend, Indiana.

 In 1858, Henry's interest in the business was bought out by a younger brother John Mohler Studebaker.
 At that time, the brothers were filling wagon orders for the United States Army, which they continued throughout the Civil War.
 As a Dunkard, Henry was a committed pacifist and may have objected to having a part in making war materials.
 An official Studebaker company history simply says "Henry was tired of the business.
 He wanted to farm.
 The risks of expanding were not for him".
 Studebaker and three other brothers formed Studebaker Brothers Manufacturing Company.
 The company was incorporated in 1868 and Studebaker served as president.
 It would become the largest wagon manufacturer in the world and the only manufacturer of horse-drawn vehicles to successfully switch to automobiles.

 Studebaker was a commissioner from Indiana to the Paris Exposition in 1878 and the World Cotton Centennial in New Orleans.
 He served as president of the board of world fair's managers at Chicago in 1893.
 Studebaker was a Republican.
 He was a delegate from the South Bend district to the 1880 Republican National Convention and an at-large state delegate to the 1888 Republican National Convention.
 President Benjamin Harrison appointed Studebaker to the Pan-American Conference in 1889–1890.
 He served as a member of the South Bend City Council from 1870 to 1872.

 Studebaker was a member and served as president of the Carriage Builders' National Association.
 He was a member of the board of trustees of DePauw University.
 He served as a member and president of the Chautauqua Assembly.